Build an Engaging Intranet to Enhance Employee Engagement

 The goals in the second part of an employee’s 30-60-90 day plan should shift to a focus on delivering results with KPIs attached to them.

-During the last month of a new hire’s 30-60-90 day plan, you should be encouraging them to make their role their own and become a fully contributing member of the team.
+During the last month of a new hire’s 30-60-90 day plan, encourage them to make their role their own and become a fully contributing member of the team.

 You might expect them to: